-Course Objective: The course aims to provide an advanced understanding of the core principles and topics of Biochemistry and their experimental basis.
-The students will be able to acquire a specialized knowledge and understanding of selected aspects of biochemistry by means of
+The course aims to provide an advanced understanding of the core principles and topics of Biochemistry and their experimental basis.
+The students will be able to acquire a specialized knowledge and understanding of selected aspects of biochemistry by means of lectures and a well-planned experimental series.

 Introduction to Biochemistry: Water as a biological solvent.
-Weak acids and bases, pH and buffers.
+Weak acids and bases. pH and buffers.
 Henderson-Hasselbalch equation.
 Physiological buffers.
 Fitness of the aqueous environment for living organisms.